-The Media Projects programs encourage applicants to submit samples by linking to a URL.
+NEH encourages applicants to the Media Projects and Short Documentaries programs to submit samples by linking to a URL.
 You are responsible for ensuring that the link to the sample remains active and that the sample is accessible throughout the review period.
 The program also accepts DVDs.
-Please refer to the instructions in the guidelines under "Submitting Samples" in Section III, "Submitting your Application."
+See sections D2 and D7 of the notice of funding opportunity regarding the submission of samples.

-How do the application deadlines work for samples?
-Are they receipt or postmark?
+Is the deadline for samples receipt or postmark?

 All deadlines are receipt deadlines.
-ALL samples must either arrive at NEH or be entered into Grants.gov by the deadline.
+Samples must either arrive at NEH or be entered into Grants.gov prior to the deadline.
 An online sample may not be revised after the deadline.
+See sections D2 and D7 of the notice of funding opportunity regarding the submission of samples